DataJuggler/BlazorGallery/README.md

 # DataJuggler.BlazorGallery
-Blazor Gallery is now working.
+Blazor Gallery is now live https://blazorgallery.com

+News

+v1.1.9
+5.17.2023: I added a Terms of Service component and a user must accept thea Terms of Service or they are sent to Google.

 5.10.2023 - New video published